motiejus/erlualib/README.markdown

     {<<"lunch">>}.

-Gist: you can pass (almost) arbitrary Erlang values to the Lua call, and get (almost) arbitrary values back, deserialized.
+Gist: you can pass (almost) arbitrary Erlang values to the Lua call, and get (almost) arbitrary values back, deserialized, after the call.
 This will be especially powerful combined with with [Erlang behaviours in Lua].
 As said, stay tuned.

-Older examples:
+Low level command example:

     {ok, L} = lua:new_state().
     lua:getfield(L, global, "print").